 1.3 Semantics

-Semantics deal with the study of the meaning of language while the syntax of a text is about providing the rules for a text.
+Semantics deals with the study of the meaning of language, while the syntax of a text is about providing the rules for a text.
 To solve semantical ambiguities of a sentence, we need external context, i.e., representations of the meaning of an expression.
 To create the meaning representations, we can use techniques like semantic parsing.

-In the followingyou will learn more about the reasons why meaning representation is crucial in NLP and especially in semantic analysis.
+In the following, you will learn more about the reasons why meaning representation is crucial in NLP and especially in semantic analysis.

 Verifiability